neil7057/pjl_host_system/README.md

     The site is built on a django framework and templated around a 'base.html' which contains site header, footer and menu structures.
 There are additional .html templates for main navigation and mobile-specific navigation.

     Each discreet function is a separate django app.
 Most CSS and JS are in files within the static folder under the 'leo-oreos' app.

     There are separate CSS and JS files where their application is local to a single app and they are in the respective app/static folders.

     Social media links on the footer are to Oreo focussed sites.

     The footer contains a link to an about_us page.

     The footer contains a link to the Privacy Noticy (DPA 2018) page and also an option to view/download the information in PDF format.

     The footer contains a link to the contact_us page where visitors and registered users can leave a message for admin review.

     Email confirmations and communications are handled via django through gmail.

+    User feedback is by customised 'toast' messages indicating the success or otherwise of user actions.
+There are appropriatley coloured Success, Info, Warning and error toasts and placed top-centre.

+    Success and info messages auto-dismiss after approximately 7 seconds but can be manually closed earlier.
+Warning and error messages remain on screen until dismissed.

 ## Features